Pod-Point/laravel-aws-pubsub/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see our [releases](https://github.com/Pod-Point/laravel-aws-pubsub/releases) for more information on what has changed recently.

 ## Todo